rezendi/ykarma/README.md

 accounts, and vendors.
 This will obviously only be appealing to technically sophisticated users / communities, but the possibility exists.

+### Where can I see this all up and running?

+It's deployed at [https://www.ykarma.com/](https://www.ykarma.com/) -- but you won't be able to do much there until/unless you're invited to join a community.
+Email info@ykarma.com if you want to join the alpha-test community.
+(Note that, currently, if you do join, then your email address will be visible to other community members.
+I might change that if people seem dismayed by it.)

 ### What happens to coins after they're spent?

 Currently they are gone forever, because we're modeling reputation, which isn't